-Developmentally, the difference between a child who just turned five and one who turned five a year ago is quite massive.
-The near-six year old has 20 percent more life experience than the just-turned-five-year-old.
+Developmentally, the difference between a child who just turned 5 and one who turned 5 a year ago is massive.
+The near-6-year-old has 20% more life experience than the just-turned-5-year-old.
 They can functionally be two different types of children.
-Parents see that and, understandably, wonder if they can hold their child back until they’re “ready.”
-Ready to learn cursive, ready to count numbers, ready to write their name over and over.
+Parents see that and, understandably, wonder if they can hold their child back until they’re “ready” — ready to learn cursive, ready to count numbers, ready to write their name over and over.
 Older kids perform better on tests, are more likely to stay on task, and have higher test scores for quite some time than younger kids.

 Elia, who has six children, the oldest of whom is 13 and the youngest two-years-old, had to make a hard choice.
 She sent her fourth child to a private kindergarten which, she says, “was a disaster.”

 “They were doing poems, everything was in cursive.
 It sounds cute — but he wasn’t getting anything out of it,” she says.
 Her son, she felt, was too young, struggled to stay focused, and fell behind the other kids.
 It was hard for Elia to watch.
 She realized that she didn’t want to make the same mistake with her next.
 So, she un-enrolled her second-youngest from preschool for a year to give him, in her words, another year to “just be a kid.”